3VL: Using Trees to Improve Vision-Language Models' Interpretability: Relevancy Maps based Token Removal and Interpretability

 \subsection{\textit{HilaCAM Anchor}}

+HilaCAM \cite{HilaCAM} generates a relevancy heatmap for a given image-text pair.
+In cases where two text possibilities exist (e.g., one positive and one negative) for a single image, it is possible to generate one relevancy heatmap for each text paired with the given image.
+Formally, given an Image I, a positive text P, and a negative text N we apply HilaCAM two times to get two different relevancy heatmaps as illustrated in Figure~\ref{diag:two_texts_HilaCAM}.
+This provides us with the following two heatmaps:

-We generate image-text pairs relevancy maps using HilaCAM \cite{HilaCAM}.
-In our case where a single image has more than one possible text, it is natural to calculate a different relevancy map for each image-text pair.
-Each of these relevancy maps can be used for {\textit{Token Removal}}.
-We refer from now on to this natural way of calculating multiple relevancy maps per text as HilaCAM as well.
+By abuse of notation, we refer from now on to this natural way of calculating a different relevancy map per text as HilaCAM as well.
+Each such relevancy map can be used for a process we call ‘Token Removal’ that is described hereafter.

-Another way to use HilaCAM in cases with a single image and few texts is to form a new single text from the given input texts and use this new text to generate a single relevancy map.
-One way to form such a new single text is to use only parts of texts that differ from one another.
+Instead of using these two heatmaps, we propose another way to use HilaCAM in cases with a single image and two texts, e.g., one positive and one negative.
+In our approach, denoted as “Anchor”, we form a new single text from the two input texts and use this new text to generate a single relevancy map.
+In cases where the negative text was formed by replacing a few words in the positive text, it is possible to form a new single text by focusing on parts of texts that differ from one another.
+We call this new text as the “Anchor” text.

+Formally, given an Image I, a positive text P, and a negative text N (that was generated by replacing a few words in P).
+We apply Anchor on P and N to get the new “Anchor” text Anc.
+Then we apply HilaCAM on Anc to get a single Anchor relevancy heatmap.
+Figure~\ref{diag:Anchor_diagram} illustrates the use of HilaCAM with Anchor.
+The following series of formulas describe how we get the anchor heatmap:\\ \textit{DP = P $\backslash$ N (words in P but not in N)}\\ \textit{DN = N $\backslash$ P (words in N but not in P)}\\ \textit{AP = minimal noun or verb phrase in P that contains DP}\\ \textit{AN = minimal noun or verb phrase in N that contains DN}\\ \textit{Anc = Anchor (P, N) = AP + ‘ or ‘ + AN}\\ \textit{anchor\_heatmap = HilaCAM(I, Anc)}\\

 For example, given the two texts, {\textit{``people playing with airborne frisbee"}} and {\textit{``people playing with sitting frisbee"}} we can generate the new text {\textit{``airborne frisbee or sitting frisbee"}}.
 We refer to this new text as the {\textit{``Anchor"}} text.